abinit/abinit/doc/tutorial/spin_model.md

 spin_sia_k1dir = 1.0 0.0 0.0    ! direction of SIA, easy axis along x.
 ```

-Here we add a relatively small (0.1 meV) single ion anisotropy term so that the easy axis is along x.
-Note that the DMI $\vec{D}$ is along z axis, therefor it can lower the energy if the spins have x and y components, while in the xy plane, the energy is isotropic.
-That is the reason why a SIA along x can be useful.
-We can try to rotate the SIA direction in the xy plane to see if the result changes, and try SIA along z to see what happens.
+Here, we add a relatively small (0.1 meV) single ion anisotropy term so that the easy axis is along x.
+Note that the DMI $\vec{D}$ is along the z-axis, therefore it lowers the energy if the spins have x and y components, while in the xy plane, the energy is isotropic.
+Hence, a SIA along x can be useful to break this symmetry.
+We can try to rotate the SIA direction in the xy plane to see if the result changes, and also try a SIA z-direction to see what happens.

 At the end of spin dynamics, we can find the following output, which is the last snapshot of the spins.

-It shows that the the spins are anti-paralytically aligned along the easy axis (x), with a canting towards the y-axis.
+It shows that the the spins have anti-parallel alignment along the easy axis (x), with a canting towards the y-axis.
 The canting angle is about arctan(0.187/0.982).

 ```
     At the end of the run, the average spin at each sublattice is